-Commissioner Vera KOOMEETA

-OAM (Aplach Clan) was born in Aurukun and attended primary school in Aurukun.
-She continued her studies at PGC and Scots

-College in Warwick completing year 10 and then attended Technical and Further Education in Cairns, obtaining a qualification in community teaching.
+Commissioner Vera KOOMEETA OAM (Aplach Clan) was born in Aurukun and attended primary school in Aurukun.
+She continued her studies at PGC and Scots College in Warwick completing year 10, and then obtained a qualification in community teaching from Technical and Further Education in Cairns.
 On 19 March 2016 Aurukun Commissioner Koomeeta was re-elected to the position of Aurukun Shire Councillor in the Local Government elections.
 On 26 January 2015 Aurukun Commissioner Koomeeta was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
 She is a Justice of the Peace (Magistrates Court) and a registered interpreter as well as a member of the Aurukun Community Justice Group.
 As the representative of her clan group she is involved in several committees and holds positions on a number of boards.
 Aurukun Commissioner Koomeeta's experience assists in her ability to make independent and informed decisions as a Local Commissioner.
 When not working, she can be found spending time with her granddaughter, camping and fishing.